Skip to main content

 Yes, there are methadone medical detox programs available to assist you in safely withdrawing from the drug.
 These programs are developed to control withdrawal symptoms and provide medical supervision throughout the detox process.
 You will receive tailored support to minimize discomfort and reduce the risk of complications.

 If you are in an inpatient residential program, you benefit from a highly structured schedule designed to address both the physical and psychological aspects of addiction.
 The 24/7 care allows for close monitoring of withdrawal symptoms and progress, ensuring you receive the necessary support and medical attention to aid your recovery.
 This immersive approach helps you build a strong foundation for long-term sobriety.
-Contact us at Freeman Recovery Center to inquire about our inpatient methadone addiction treatment programs.
+Contact us at Freeman Recovery Center to inquire about our inpatient methadone rehab programs.

 What Are the Signs and Symptoms of Methadone Addiction?